Your Cart

 In today's lesson, we are going to learn how to arpeggiate guitar chords for better rhythm guitar playing.
 This enhances your versatility and composition structure, as well as expands your knowledge of music.

-What is arpeggiated picking?
+#1: What is arpeggiated picking?

 Arpeggiated picking is when you pick the strings of the chords individually.
 This allows you to create a softer, more melodic sound.
 As well as giving you a chance to develop your picking hand.

-The C major chord
+#2: The C major chord

 This is a great chord to use as a jumping-off point.
 What I mean is that it is a great chord to transition into other chords.
 Chords such as G major, F major, or A minor, just to name a few.
 Master the C major chord, and then learn to jump to other chords easily.

 Chord transitions are not always the easiest, so make sure to work on this.
 I recommend you work on two chords at a time.
 C to G is a great way to start because these two chords are very popular in many songs.
 Then try different combinations.
+Like A to D, or G to E minor, or G to D. The more you work on these, the better you'll get.
+Quicker if you work on them daily.

-Exercise #1: C major to G major
+Exercise #1: G major to C major

-Exercise #2: C major to A minor
+Exercise #2: C major to D major

-Watch the video lesson below.
+#4: Watch the video lesson below.

-Develop a steady rhythm
+#5: Develop a steady rhythm

 With the C major chord, pick down from the 5th string in a series of 4 notes, and then pick back up again to the 5th string.
 5, 4, 3, 2, 1, 2, 3, 4, 5.
 This will give you a nice sequence that will allow you to use all five strings and all the notes that are in the C major chord.

-Dive deeper into arpeggios
+#7: Dive deeper into arpeggios

 If you'd like to learn more about how to get the most out of your guitar chords to improve your rhythm guitar playing, I recommend you grab the book I authored and published, Learn How To Play Rhythm Guitar.
 This book is guaranteed to improve your rhythm guitar playing.
 That is, if you follow the lessons and practice daily.